Jerald/yolol-is-cylons/thinktank/concepts_simple_lists.md

 ### Memchip list
 Both the single-chip and multi-chip lists shown before use yolol variables to store the list values.
 However, in some circumstances, you may want the content of the list to be stored on a memory chip.
 The following implementation uses one Yolol chip for every memory chip used, each chip storing 10 items.
-> **Memory chip indexed list code:** [1st chip](./scripts/lists_single-chip-indexed-list.txt), [2nd chip](./scripts/lists_single-chip-indexed-list.txt) [3rd chip](./scripts/lists_single-chip-indexed-list.txt)
+> **Memory chip indexed list code:** [1st chip](./scripts/lists_single-chip-indexed-list.yolol), [2nd chip](./scripts/lists_single-chip-indexed-list.yolol) [3rd chip](./scripts/lists_single-chip-indexed-list.yolol)
 >
-> <sub>Thoses files present the script of the first 3 yolol chip of a memory chip list.
-Any additional yolol chip follow the same logic, but require to edit the chipnumber to the number of the chip, as well as the name external variables storing the list content.</sub>
+> <sub>Those files present the scripts of the first 3 yolol chips in a memory chip list.
+Any additional yolol chips added can follow the same logic, but require you to edit the chipnumber with the number of the chip, as well as the name external variables storing the list content.</sub>
 > <sub>Each yolol chip needs a memory chip with the fields named from mcv0 to mcv9 for the first chip, mcv10 or mcv19 for the second, and so on.</sub>
 >
 > **Using a Memchip list**